PEXANE2/azure-docs.tr-tr/articles/cosmos-db/how-to-use-resource-tokens-gremlin.md

   });

   // Read specific permission to obtain a token.
-  // Token will not be returned during ReadPermissionReedAsync() call.
+  // The token isn't returned during the ReadPermissionReedAsync() call.
-  // This call will succeed only if database id, user id and permission id already exist.
+  // The call succeeds only if database id, user id, and permission id already exist.
-  // Note that <database id> is not a database name, it is a base64 string that represents database identifier, for example "KalVAA==".
+  // Note that <database id> is not a database name.
+It is a base64 string that represents the database identifier, for example "KalVAA==".
-  // Similar comment applies to <user id> and <permission id>
+  // Similar comment applies to <user id> and <permission id>.
   Permission permission = await client.ReadPermissionAsync(UriFactory.CreatePermissionUri("<database id>", "<user id>", "<permission id>"));

   Console.WriteLine("Obtained token {0}", permission.Token);